IMPORTANT INFORMATION ABOUT LEAD IN YOUR DRINKING WATER

 What is being done?

 In order to address potential lead issues, SUEZ enhanced its corrosion control treatment – considered industry best practice – in 2017.
-In 2019, the company adjusted the treatment, which essentially coats pipes to reduce lead and copper deposits.
-Since that time, the company has carefully monitored the levels of corrosion control and continues to evaluate the treatment and will make adjustments as necessary.
+In 2019, the company adjusted the treatment, which essentially coats pipes to reduce lead and copper deposits from leaching into the drinking water.
 SUEZ continues to test homes throughout its system and to further optimize corrosion control within the system.